-Our Newcomers Program offers professionals and students a supportive hand during the early stages of their careers in the US.
+The BAFTA Los Angeles Newcomers Program offers UK professionals and students a supportive hand during the early stages of their careers in the US.
 The program is aimed at UK industry professionals and students who work in or study film or television and have recently moved to Los Angeles.

-We welcome our Newcomers, and invite BAFTA Members to contact us with offers of mentorship for our participants.
+Members interested in serving as a mentor to one of our Newcomers are encouraged to contact us with offers of mentorship for our participants.

 (in alphabetical order)

 Katie is a British born actress hailing from the sunny shores of Southend ‐ on ‐ Sea, Essex.
 She trained at The Central School of Speech and Drama and in 2004 won the "Helen Mirren Award" for acting achievements.
 Starting out in theatre in London winning leading roles in Midsummer Night’s Dream and Hamlet as well as being chosen to perform at The Millennium Dome, Katie has gone on to appear in numerous TV, film and commercial roles.
 Her latest commercials airing in both the UK and the US include Nintendo, Just Dance 3 & 4, Wen Haircare and Premier Inn.